stashed/stash/docs/reference/stash_recover.md

 ### Options

 ```
+      --backoff-max-wait duration   Maximum wait for initial response from kube apiserver; 0 disables the timeout
   -h, --help                        help for recover
       --kubeconfig string           Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string               The address of the Kubernetes API server (overrides any value in kubeconfig)
       --recovery-name string        Name of the Recovery CRD.
 ```

 ### Options inherited from parent commands